ozymotv/2CT/README.md

 ### How It Works:

-+ Initialization: The bot initializes by loading the configuration, setting up network communication with kmNet, and defining the screen capture zone.
++ Initialization: The bot initializes by loading the configuration, setting up network communication with kmBox, and defining the screen capture zone.

 + Screen Capture and Processing: Continuously captures a small portion of the screen around the crosshair, checking for specific colors that indicate a target or scoped-in state.